cerberustesting/cerberus-core/docker/compositions/cerberus-tomcat-mysql/README.md

  3. Wait for the images to startup

- 4. Open your favorite browser and go to `<docker_host>:8080/Cerberus`, where `<docker_host>` is your Docker host
+ 4. Open your favorite browser and go to `<docker_host>:8080`, where `<docker_host>` is your Docker host

  5. If this is your first time with Cerberus, the GUI will ask for database initialization.
 Please read the message on the page and click on the button `Initialize Database`, wait for all queries to execute, then scroll down and click on `Apply Next SQL`.

- 6. Go to `<docker_host>:8080/Cerberus` again, it should ask for user credentials.
+ 6. Go to `<docker_host>:8080` again, it should ask for user credentials.
 Two default users are created:

    * User `admin`, password `admin`
    * User `cerberus`, password `cerberus`

- 7. Set runtime configuration, as explained from the version-related [`cerberus-as-glassfish` README](https://github.com/cerberustesting/cerberus-source/tree/master/docker/images/cerberus-as-glassfish/README.md) under section 'Configure the running Cerberus instance'.
+ 7. Set runtime configuration, as explained from the version-related [`cerberus-as-tomcat` README](https://github.com/cerberustesting/cerberus-source/tree/master/docker/images/cerberus-as-tomcat/README.md) under section 'Configure the running Cerberus instance'.

 ### How to run Web Application tests